We’re told that it’s compassionate to forgive ourselves and other people.

 There’s no point being sorry you missed a school event because of work if you plan just to do it again.

-- What your non-negotiable areas are
+- Determine your non-negotiable areas

-- Better delegation
+- Learn better delegation

 Try to imagine yourself in the other person’s shoes.
 How would you feel about you?